 Choosing an executor is a challenging yet necessary decision you must make when preparing your will.
 Your executor will be responsible for making important decisions on your behalf when you pass away.

 In this article, we will cover the basics you need to know before choosing an executor so you can feel confident in your decision.

 What Is An Executor Of A Will?

 An executor of an estate is the person who will help execute the wishes outlined in your will, distribute funds to your beneficiaries, and can act on behalf of your business and financial interests when you die.
 This person is typically a relative or friend - for example, a spouse or sibling.

 The executor (female ‘executrix’) is the person or people appointed by the testator to administer (or ‘execute’ that’s where the word comes from) their will, to ensure their final wishes are fulfilled.
-In Ontario, this position is called an ‘Estate Trustee’ and in Quebec, they’re called the ‘Liquidator’.
+In Quebec, this person is called the ‘Liquidator’.

 Why Do I Need To Name An Executor For My Estate?

 It’s important to name an executor because they will be the person in charge of taking care of your estate.
 If you do not choose one before you die, the courts will be in charge of appointing an administrator to execute your wishes, and this person may not be someone you would have wanted to act in this role.

-Responsibilities of your executor include paying off estate debts, recovering money owed, paying your final tax return, and distributing assets and gifts to your beneficiaries.
-Your executor is also responsible for handling your funeral and burial wishes, including the organization of your funeral or cremation.
+Responsibilities of your executor include paying off estate debts, recovering money owed, paying your final tax return, distributing assets and gifts to your beneficiaries, and more.